Grassland Restoration Forum

 ANNOUNCEMENT

-This guidance document is designed to provide recovery strategies specific to the Industrial Development in Native Grasslands.
-This is an essential reference document for reclamation practitioners working in the native grasslands. *Pre-order a hard copy of Recovery Strategies For Industrial Development In Native Grasslands Second Edition or download a free version.
+THE GRF is proud to present updated 2nd Editions for both the Mixedgrass and Dry Mixedgrass Natural Subregions.
+These guidance documents are designed to provide recovery strategies specific to Industrial Development in Native Grasslands.
+This is an essential reference document for reclamation practitioners working in the native grasslands.

 Current GRF Vision